MuddySpud/MuddySpud.github.io/notes.md

 #### Spaces - write text differences
 Need to write out the differences between spaces ie garden could have a shelter and different anchors - need the get Deepseek to work that out for each space what are their differnces based on what it knows.
-Then need to script out a rough path and ask Deepseek to critique it.
-What text to edit, add or remove.

-#### - Spaces field special treatment
-Ask DS to script out text to say that the field needs special treatment and to give us a call - ask deepseek what it thinks...
-Need a technical summary for the techncal path.

-### Need to get a version out now

-Release to live:
-- publish documentaton Hell map
-- build renderer
-- move to demo repo
-- commit
-- move renderer code to live
-- make repo public with free licence
-- update vsix
-- release extension
-- say where the fragment renderer text is
-- add a demo renderer read me
-- MAKE sure all the code is public to run website themselves and can get all the suff working